Cannabis laws are different in each province and territory in Canada. Here’s what you need to know about what is and

 Know where you can use it and where you can’t

 - The Smoke-free Places Act applies to the use of combustible cannabis in public places.
 You can be fined up to $2,000 for a violation.
 Municipalities may pass additional bylaws that further restrict the use of cannabis in public places.
 Some have, so be aware of local bylaws.

 - You can use cannabis in the privacy of your own home.
-If you rent, your landlord may amend your lease and put rules in place about cannabis smoking or growing.
+If you rent, your landlord may make rules about cannabis smoking or growing that form part of your lease.
 For more information, visit Service Nova Scotia.

 - Cannabis in any form cannot be used in vehicles by passengers or drivers.
 You may be fined up to $2,000 for consumption in a vehicle.

 There’s a limit to how much you can possess

 If you’re 19 or over, you can have up to 30 grams of dried cannabis (or equivalent) with you in public.
 There are no restrictions on how much you can keep in your home, as long as it’s for personal use.
 Store cannabis safely and keep it away from children and pets.

 There’s a limit to how much you can grow

 Legal age adults can grow up to four cannabis plants per household.
 Each apartment in a house or building is considered a separate household.
 Take extra care to grow safely if you have children or pets at home.

 Municipalities may pass additional bylaws that further restrict cultivation.
 Some have, so be aware of local bylaws.

 You can only buy cannabis legally from NSLC

-The Nova Scotia Liquor Corporation is the only authorized retailer of cannabis in Nova Scotia.
+The Nova Scotia Liquor Corporation is the only authorized retailer of recreational cannabis in Nova Scotia.
 Cannabis can be purchased by adults 19 or over at designated NSLC stores or online.
 For more information, visit the Nova Scotia Liquor Corporation.

 While edibles can be produced at home for personal use, it remains illegal under federal law to sell edibles, including at restaurants and markets.

 Keep it closed and out of reach in your car